 The University cannot sponsor students for part-time study under Tier 4.

 What type of student visa do I need?
 What is the CAS?
 How do I obtain my CAS?
+When will you start and stop issuing CAS?
 For how long is the CAS valid?
 When can I apply for my Tier 4 Visa?
 How many points are required to obtain a Tier 4 (General) Student Visa?

 Tier 4 (General) Student Visas for full-time study You will need a Tier 4 (General) Student Visa if you are 18 years old or above and are intending to study for a full-time postgraduate or undergraduate degree programme or any other eligible academic or training programme at The University of Law, that is 6 months or longer.